KTP Legislative Priorities: 2019

-Keep the Promise Coalition reviews and revises their legislative priorities on an annual basis starting in the late summer before each year’s legislative session.
+Keep the Promise Coalition reviews and revises its legislative priorities on an annual basis starting in the late summer before each year’s legislative session.
 The process starts with the KTP Coordinating Council and involves broad Coalition input from Coalition members and leaders in both child and adult advocacy work including approval of final priorities.
 Final priorities are printed before the session begins and distributed for members’ use in speaking with legislators.

 Questions about the KTP priorities or the planning process?
 Please call KTP at (860) 788-6180.

 Join our Keep the Promise email list by contacting Maura at KTP@cahs.org, and receive timely information on pending legislation and on other important activities and events!